What is DTF Printing ?

 Vector Graphics: Preferred for scalability and detail retention.

-Step-by-Step Guide to DTF Printing
+Step-by-Step Guide to DTF Printin

 1. Create the Design: Use graphic design software to create your artwork.